sawyermade/cvfa21netid_pa-2/README.md

 3. Open main.py in a text editor and then copy/paste into the second code cell.

-4. ALWAYS run the top cell first before you run the other.
+4. ALWAYS run the above cells first before you run ones below.
 Not sure why I have to say this but apparently I do.

 5. Once coding on the class estimate_transform is complete, copy the first cell and paste into est_trans.py or create a new est_trans.py and follow submission guidlines below.